50 Easy Ways to Stay Fit After 50

 Tai chi is one of the gentlest forms of exercise you can do, making it a top choice for all ages and fitness levels.
-The flowing movements don’t just help better your body physically by increasing your muscle strength and definition, flexibility, and balance—they also improve your overall health.
+The flowing movements don't just help better your body physically by increasing your muscle strength, flexibility, and balance—they also improve your overall health.
 “There are a number of studies that have suggested that the practice of Tai chi exercises can reduce blood pressure, reduce falls, and reduce resting heart rate,” rheumatologist Mary Jurisson, MD, told the Mayo Clinic.
 “It also might be helpful in people with back pain and osteoarthritis.”

 Improve your gut health.

-Now that you're in your 50s, the muscles and nerves in your digestive tract might not function as well as they used to in your 50s, leading to issues like constipation and diarrhea.
+Now that you're in your 50s, the muscles and nerves in your digestive tract might not function as well as they used to, leading to issues like constipation and diarrhea.
 To keep feeling your best, start giving your gut what it needs to thrive: probiotic supplements or fermented foods.
-According to the Mayo Clinic, options like sauerkraut and kombucha can increase the number of good bacteria in your gut, bettering your microbiome overall.
-You’ll have more energy, feel happier, and can push through your workouts and to-do list like a champ.

 Stretch your muscles regularly.

 Stretching is never at the top of anyone’s list of priorities, but it’s just as important as working out.
-“As we age, our flexibility decreases and tight or short muscles make you susceptible to injury and pain (especially with your knees and lower back), so take the time to stretch after any workout,” says James.
+“As we age, our flexibility decreases and tight or short muscles make you susceptible to injury and pain—especially with your knees and lower back—so take the time to stretch after any workout,” James says.
 “Any basic static stretch—like a hamstring stretch, for example—should last about 30 seconds.”

 Work out with a friend.

 There’s no better motivation than having a fitness friend who keeps you accountable.
 “Don’t make exercise a chore.
 Find a buddy to make it more enjoyable,” Fierras says.
 Maybe it’s someone you met in one of your group fitness classes, a co-worker, or family friend.
-Whoever it may be, regularly schedule in walks, yoga sessions, or whatever you both enjoy.
-It’s the ultimate double-whammy: time with someone you enjoy being around and getting your sweat on.
+Whomever it may be, regularly schedule in walks, yoga sessions, or whatever you both enjoy.
+It’s the ultimate double-whammy—time with someone you enjoy being around and getting your sweat on.